madcreeper7611/MadCreepers-Balance/README.md

 - Bomb Zombie now has 600 health instead of 500.
 - Gong Zombie now has 300 health instaed of 250.
 - Qigong Zombie now has 400 health instead of 300.
+- Monk Zombies now have a walk speed of 0.22 instead of 0.2
 - Torch Monk Zombie now has 400 health instead of 270.
-- Abbots now have 300 health instead of 250.
 - Qigong Abbot now has 1200 health instead of 1100.
 - Bronze of Hook now has a walkspeed of 0.17 instead of 0.16.
 - Bronze of Qigong now has a walkspeed of 0.15 instead of 0.125.